AnkitAgarwal547/Laravel-BigFrog/README.md

 # Laravel-BigFrog

-This project for online coupons and discount code.
+This project is for online coupons and discount code.
 The users can search the stores that provide a coupon for them.
 Also, users can select coupons and copy the code.

 ### Backend
 The backend has developed in Laravel